top of page

 6. Learning to Navigate Life Changes

-Life is full of transitions, such as career changes, parenthood, or relocation, which can strain relationships.
+Life is full of transitions, such as career changes, parenthood, or relocation.
+These changes can strain relationships.
 Couples therapy provides guidance on how to adapt to these changes together.
 Therapists can help couples develop strategies to support each other during difficult times, ensuring they remain united.

 7. Preventative Measure

 Engaging in couples therapy is not only for those in crisis; it can also serve as a preventative measure.
-Regular check-ins with a therapist can help couples stay on track, address minor issues before they escalate, and maintain a healthy relationship over time.
+Regular check-ins with a therapist can help couples stay on track.
+Addressing minor issues before they escalate can maintain a healthy relationship over time.

 8. Fostering Personal Growth